 Where we store and transfer your data

-- The information you provide to us via our website or by directly contacting us is be transferred to and stored on our in-house secure database and is processed to support your enquiry to become a foster carer with us.
-Our website and database are both hosted within the European Economic Area (EEA).
+- The information you provide to us via our website or by directly contacting us is be transferred to and stored on our in-house secure database and our inhouse secure network drive.
+The data is processed to support your enquiry to become a foster carer with us.
+Our website, network drive and database are all hosted within the European Economic Area (EEA).
 The information however may be maintained or processed by staff operating outside the EEA who work for one of our suppliers.